Engagement Planning – Setting up your data

 If you’re new to this process, it may feel like there’s loads of information to capture.
 However finding the right information is getting easier as time goes by, and the benefits of ensuring your setup is accurate far outweigh the time spent here.

 The key thing to remember when setting your data up is making it relevant to you; the more you customise your data, the more detail you’ll have to work with.
 With that in mind, let’s look at some of the key aspects that many engagement survey providers look at, and that we at Best Companies emphasise.

 Anonymity Measures – Are your groups the right size?

-In our Survey Communications Guide, we discussed anonymity being key to ensuring a great response rate and giving you valuable a data.
+In our survey communications guide (click here to view), we discussed anonymity being key to ensuring a great response rate and giving you valuable a data.
 However when setting up your data, anonymity plays another role.

 If you report on very small groups of employees, there is potential to cross-reference this data with other demographic groups, and identify how a specific individual has responded.
 Anonymity measures are there to make sure this can’t happen.

 At Best Companies, we are unable to provide data back on a group of individuals with fewer than five respondents, regardless of how they are grouped.

 Let’s look at an example.
 In the diagram, we can see an overall Operations division that breaks down into four teams.
 Provided that at least five people from each team responds, Innovation, Marketing and Finance will all have data available for you to view.